 If your current version of Easy Code 2 is previous to 2.00.0.0007 (December 2, 2015), please follow the instructions of the Fasm.txt file, in the EasyCode folder.

-FASM does not have its own linker and visual projects need the Easy Code visual library to be linked.
-So, for Easy Code to be able to build visual projects with FASM, the Microsoft linker, link.exe, is used instead (ONLY for FASM visual projects).
-If you want to build visual projects with FASM (all examples are visual projects), you have to download and install the MASM32 SDK (for 32-bit visual projects) and MASM64 (for 64-bit visual projects).
+FASM and SOLASM do not have their own linker and visual projects need the Easy Code visual library to be linked.
+So, for Easy Code to be able to build visual projects with FASM and SOLASM, the Microsoft linker, link.exe, is used instead (ONLY for FASM and SOLASM visual projects).
+If you want to build visual projects with FASM and SOLASM (all examples are visual projects), you have to download and install the MASM32 SDK (for 32-bit visual projects) and MASM64 (for 64-bit visual projects).

 According to the documentation, jwlink.exe (JWasm) and linkw.exe (AsmC) seem not to be able to build WINNT drivers (*.sys), so the Microsoft linker, link.exe, is used instead (ONLY for JWasm / UASM / AsmC driver projects).